 Discussion of pros and cons

-Think of a job as a set of tasks that require various types of employee skills.
-New technology raises relative employee productivity in some tasks, and replaces employees in other tasks.
+Think of a job as a set of tasks that require various types of skills.
+New technology raises relative employee productivity in some tasks, creates new tasks, and replaces employees in other tasks.
 Firms respond by changing job design—the mix of tasks assigned to workers—and subsequently their demand for workers with different skills.

 Early technology tended to increase productivity of low-skill manual laborers by providing better tools, machinery, and cheaper raw materials.
 This was reflected in gradual mechanization of agriculture, and the movement from artisan to factory manufacturing in the late 1800s .
 However, by about 1910, new technology began favoring middle- and high-skill workers.
 Factories shifted to electric power, which facilitated batch or continuous production methods, and assembly lines.
 Factory foremen, machinists, and managers became more productive, overseeing more resources and output.
 Meanwhile, many manual jobs were mechanized.

-Which tasks are easiest to automate?
-Those that are most easily understood, optimized, and codified in advance.
+Tasks that are most easily understood, optimized, and codified in advance are easiest to automate.
 Thus, routine, simple tasks have been most susceptible to mechanization and computerization .
-As noted above, initially, automation was of manual tasks in manufacturing.
-Experts such as Frederick Taylor devised methods to break production into specific steps, and then optimize each step.
+As noted above, initially automation was of manual tasks in manufacturing.
+Industrial efficiency experts devised methods to break production into specific steps, and then optimize each step.
 Doing so codified the task, which facilitated mechanization.
 From the 1970s onward, the ICT revolution enabled similar automation of many routine, predictable tasks in clerical and white-collar jobs.
-Work involving information processing, producing financial forms, making routine calculations, etc., was easily taken over by computers.
-This “re-engineering” eliminated many middle-skill jobs (e.g. clerical work, data entry, book-keeping), and reduced the number of layers in corporate hierarchies.
+Work involving information processing, producing financial forms, making routine calculations, and so on, was easily taken over by computers.
+This “re-engineering” eliminated many middle-skill jobs (e.g. clerical work, data entry, bookkeeping), and reduced the number of layers in corporate hierarchies.

 Cognitive tasks have also been difficult to automate.
 They require higher-order thinking skills, while computers have tended to only perform specific, programmed operations.
 Instead of being automated, jobs involving analysis, decision making, abstract thinking, learning, innovation, and creativity are often complemented by new technology.
 For example, the job of an aircraft design engineer has changed dramatically.
 In the past, it involved substantial tedious work, producing complex blueprints by hand calculation and drawing.
 Now engineers have computers that perform these tasks, freeing them up to focus more on design and complex configuration options .
 Furthermore, engineering software creates new tasks and jobs for high-skill individuals.

 Social tasks have also proven difficult to automate.
 Computers and robots do not have the ability to empathize with colleagues and customers, inspire employees, use intuition, or listen and communicate with subtlety.
 Tasks involving social interactions, often in low-skill service jobs and high-skill management jobs, have largely avoided automation.
 Social skills have become increasingly valuable in the labor market, and employment growth has been largest in jobs that are high in both cognitive and social skill requirements .
 That is, social and cognitive skills appear to be complementary.